 Johnstone Burgh FC are a Scottish Junior or ‘non league’ football club based in the community of Johnstone, which lies twelve miles west of Glasgow in the county of Renfrewshire.
-The football club were formed in 1956 as the conurbation grew to replace the long lost former Scottish League club of Johnstone FC after an article in the Johnstone & Linwood Gazette newspaper to see the reaction of locals to the idea.
+The football club were formed in 1956 as the conurbation grew to replace the long-lost former Scottish League club of Johnstone FC.

-Since their formation ‘Burgh’ have played at Keanie Park, named after James Y Keanie, the builder who donated the land.
+This followed an article in the Johnstone & Linwood Gazette newspaper to see the reaction of locals to the idea.
+Since their formation, ‘Burgh’ has played at Keanie Park, named after James Y Keanie, the builder who donated the land.
 The club soon progressed and lifted the coveted Scottish Junior Cup in 1963-64 after a replay with Cambuslang Rangers.

-After a quiet period in the clubs history they returned to the Junior Cup Final of 2000.
+After a quiet period in the club's history, they returned to the Junior Cup Final of 1999-00.
 Burgh eventually lost 4-3 on penalties to Whitburn after the game had finished 2-2 after extra time.
-The 2001-02 season saw Johnstone crowned as Central League Premier Division winners as well as lifting the Evening Times Cup.
+Colin Lindsay was one of the goalscorers before he would later go on to have a spell as manager of the side.

+The 2001-02 season saw Johnstone crowned as Central League Premier Division winners, as well as lifting the Evening Times Cup.
 Burgh suffered relegation but won the Central League Division Two in 2009-10.
 Around this plans were announced to relocate the club to the more central Thomas Shanks Memorial Park owing to poor drainage at Keanie Park.
-Another promotion came in 2012-13 as Burgh finished in third place in the Central District Second Division.

 My visit